 Postpartum Depression Success Stories

-Despite the frustrating, tragic and sometimes even horrifying circumstances surrounding postpartum depression, there are plenty of success stories that have surfaced from the struggles.
+Despite the frustrating, tragic, and sometimes even horrifying circumstances surrounding postpartum depression, plenty of success stories have surfaced from the struggles.

 New Mother Success Stories

 New mothers are the biggest group directly and most severely affected by postpartum depression.
-There are countless women who have shared stories of going from a depressive and even psychotic state to a full recovery.
+Countless women have shared stories of going from a depressive and even psychotic state to a full recovery.
 They enjoyed rich and fulfilled marriages, relationships, friendships and careers.
 These women went on to experience the joys of motherhood and experience other childbirths as well.

-Even mothers who suffered extreme types of postpartum depression such as postpartum psychosis or obsessive-compulsive disorder (OCD) have made full recoveries.
-Many women report that despite being hospitalized, their experiences from these traumatic events actually helped them to understand their disorder and recover in healthy ways.
+Even mothers who suffered extreme types of postpartum depression, such as postpartum psychosis or obsessive-compulsive disorder (OCD) have made full recoveries.
+Many women report that despite being hospitalized, their experiences from these traumatic events helped them understand their disorder and recover healthily.

 While many women undertake difficult journeys as they suffer from postpartum depression, countless women shared positive outcomes once they achieved recovery.